Android system bars

 Takeaways

-• Include system bars in your designs to account for UI safe zones, system interactions, input methods, display cutouts, and other device capabilities.
-Keep system bars at the topmost layer ensures they are accounted for.
+• Include system bars when designing your app.
+Account for UI safe zones, system interactions, input methods, display cutouts, status bars, caption bars, navigation bars, and other device capabilities.

 • Avoid adding tap gestures or drag targets under gesture insets; these conflict with edge-to-edge and gesture navigation.